Ottawa 67’s (OHL)

 The Draft Analyst Ranking:

-One of the more exciting forward prospects in his class, this Austrian-born scoring machine is one of the OHL’s top point producers and power-play specialists.
+One of the more exciting forward prospects in his class, this Austrian-born scoring machine finished as the OHL’s leading scorer and won the league’s top player award.
 Rossi is a consistent breakaway threat, but he also contributes in other areas thanks to a high-end motor, strong balance on the puck and an acute grasp of how plays will unfold before him.
 There is something to be said about a top draft prospect whose resume is primarily based on his league and postseason play, and it could be a good thing that Rossi will never play in any major international events that may otherwise scrutinize one of the more complete skill sets you’ll find in a teenager.
-A dynamic playmaker with elite finishing skills to boot, Rossi is a critical possession driver for Ottawa, which is one of the OHL’s top teams and expected to challenge for the league title.
-Rossi through Nov.
-29 has accumulated 13 goals and 31 assists for 44 points in only 19 games — good for a 2.32 points-per-game average that ranks second in the entire CHL.
+A dynamic playmaker with elite finishing skills to boot, Rossi is a critical possession driver for Ottawa, which was the OHL’s top teams and would have challenged for the league title.

 Rossi is a magician with the puck and displays a tremendous amount of patience and elite vision.
 More times than not, Rossi will delay until the smallest of windows remains open.
 This applies to both lateral feeds into traffic and from wide shooting angles.
 Opponents have struggled slowing him down, and he’s already at the point in the season where coaches seem to have stopped line matching against him.
 Like most super scorers, Rossi dictates the tempo.
 When he hits the ice, there isn’t a shred of doubt or apprehension that may prevent him from executing set plays or breakouts to the letter.
 He commands everyone’s attention and the puck always seems to be on his blade.